-Work has recommenced on the Group's Beetaloo Sub-basin asset, with the Group having entered Stage 2 of the work programme in August 2018, which has a Cost Cap of approximately A\$65 million.
-Costs above the Cost Cap would need to be financed by the Group in accordance with their 30% participating interest.
+Work has recommenced on the Group's Beetaloo Sub-basin asset, with the Group having entered Stage 2 of the work programme in August 2018.
+The Group has an Overall Cost Cap of A\$263.8 million with costs above the Overall Cost Cap would need to be financed by the Group in accordance with their 22.5% participating interest.
 Additional financing sources may be required to fund future developmental and exploratory drilling.
 Issuing equity securities to satisfy the Group's financial requirements could cause substantial dilution to its existing shareholders.
 Financing may be unavailable or the Group may be unable to obtain necessary financing on acceptable terms.
 If sufficient capital resources are unavailable, the Group may be forced to curtail activities or sell interests in an untimely manner or on unfavourable terms, having a material adverse effect on the Group's business, prospects, financial condition and results of operations.